Site icon Uganda Today

 When Obote Trashed Museveni’s Guerilla War Adventures

-Museveni casting a gesture of a statesman by impromptly talking to citizens who beaconed him to talk to them at Nyenga Buikwe district on his way to Jinja where he addressed a gathering to celebrate his 38 years in power.
+Museveni casting a gesture of a statesman by impromptu talking to citizens who beaconed him to talk to them at Nyenga Buikwe district on his way to Jinja where he addressed a gathering to celebrate his 38 years in power.
 Nyenga residents mojority of whom were children, told him that they are not going to school because their parents cant afford school tution.
 Museveni government, in 1997, introduced free education for pupils in government schools where government pays a paltry 0.8$ per pupil per term.
 This is so meagre to run a school, therefore headteachers are compeled to ask for more money from parents.

 Uganda Today: In the early days of Yoweri Museveni’s guerilla rebellion against President Milton Obote’s government in Uganda, a complex tale unfolded.
 Obote, a two-time president, found himself grappling with discontent and growing unrest after years in power.
 Obote delivering a terse speech denouncing Museveni’s guerilla rebellion.